Exams and assessment

 Submitting work to Moodle

-Just about all work at York St John University is submitted via Moodle.
 Essays may be uploaded to a Moodle submission box or to TurnItIn via Moodle.
 Mahara ePortfolio submissions are also through Moodle.
-Videos can be submitted directly to Moodle or can be uploaded to the YSJ Media Library or YouTube and then a link is submitted to a Moodle text box.
+Videos can be submitted directly to Moodle, or by a link to a video uploaded to the York St John Media Library or YouTube.

 Submitting Word file assignments to Moodle

 Word file assignments should be submitted to Moodle for assessment.
-There are two types of submissions.
+There are 2 types of submissions.
 The standard Moodle submission is shown by the hand under paper icon.
-Once the submission is confirmed, the file can only be returned to draft by the tutor or School admin.
+Once the submission is confirmed, the file can only be returned to draft by the tutor or your School's Programme Administration and Support Service (PASS) team.

 Submitting an essay to TurnItin via Moodle

 Word file assignments should be submitted to Moodle for assessment.
-There are two types of submissions.
+There are 2 types of submissions.
 A TurnItIn submission is shown by the red arrow around paper icon.

 TurnItIn assignments usually allow re-submission up to the deadline for the assignment where the final submission is the one that is marked.

-You can self-check your own work to get a report on its originality before the actual submission if you wish.
+You can self check your own work to get a report on its originality before the actual submission.
 This is through a special Moodle course that you can self-enrol onto called Academic Integrity.

 Submitting Mahara ePortfolio to Moodle